ChewKeanHo/APP_hiAI/README.md

 Use the `tar.gz` package or `zip` package on Windows OS.

-Note that the command to use is: `hollowayhiai_[OS]-[ARCH].sh.ps1` instead of the `hollowayHIAI` sine you're executing directly from the script.
+Note that the command to use is: `hollowayhiai_[OS]-[ARCH].sh.ps1` (with file extensions) instead of the guided `hollowayHIAI` since you're executing directly from the script.

 ## How-tos, Documentations & Specifications

-To use HiAI, you need to first setup 1-time `CONFIG.toml` file:
+To use Holloway's HiAI, you need to first setup 1-time `CONFIG.toml` file:

 ```
 # UNIX (Linux & MacOS) - POSIX Shell